Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?: Horizon and Homogeneity Problem

-Is there any other evidence in support of the cosmological principle?
-Optically the universe shows structures up to the scale of super clusters of galaxies and even beyond up to hundreds of mega parsecs (Park et al. 2017), but the conventional wisdom is that when observed on still larger scales the universe would appear homogeneous and isotropic.
-It is generally thought that radio galaxies and quasars, the most distant discrete objects (at distances of giga parsecs and farther) seen in the universe, should trace the distribution of matter in the universe at that large scale and should therefore appear isotropically distributed from any observing position in the universe.
-But in recent years there have been many reports of the radio source data showing anisotropies that seem to be inconsistent with the cosmological principle (Jain \& Ralston 1999; Hutsemekers et al. 2005; Singal 2011; Rubart \& Schwarz 2013; Tiwari et al. 2015; Singal 2015).
+Is there any other evidence in support of the CP?
+Optically the universe shows structures up to the scale of super clusters of galaxies and even up to hundreds of mega parsecs \cite{Park17}, although still beyond it might be more uniform \cite{Nt17,Go18}.
+The conventional wisdom is that when observed on a sufficiently large scale the universe would appear homogeneous and isotropic.
+It is generally thought that the Active Galactic Nuclei (AGNs) or radio galaxies and quasars, the most distant discrete objects (at distances of giga parsecs and farther) seen in the universe, should trace the distribution of matter in the universe at that large scale and should therefore appear isotropically distributed from any observing position in the universe.
+But in recent years there have been many reports of large surveys, comprising sky-distribution data on millions of AGNs, showing large scale anisotropies that seem to be inconsistent with the CP \cite{36,37,7,26,34,8,19a,12a,10c,10d,Sie21,Se21,10e,10f,10g,10h}.
+The most glaring of these anisotropies are in the form of radio dipoles, which, though aligned with the CMBR dipole, differ in amplitudes by almost an order of magnitude.
+Bereft of these dipoles the radio source population may appear to possess an isotropic distribution \cite {12b}, nonetheless, the discrepancies observed in statistically significant (up to $\sim 10 \sigma$) dipole strengths may, perhaps, be pointers to a preferred direction in the sky \cite{7,10c,10d,Sie21,Se21,10e,10f,10g,10h}, something inconsistent with the CP.
+Effects of inhomogeneities on our understanding of cosmology can be found, for example, in \cite{ell09,ell11}.

-However, if we ignore these and some other similar threats to the cosmological principle and trust the assumption of homogeneity and isotropy {\em for the whole universe at all epochs}, then the line element can be expressed in the Robertson-Walker metric form (Misner et al. 1973; Peacock 1999; Rindler 2006; Weinberg 2008)
+However, if we ignore these and some other similar threats to CP and trust the assumption of homogeneity and isotropy {\em for the whole universe at all epochs}, then the line element can be expressed in the Robertson-Walker metric form \cite{9,6,4,5}.

 where the only time dependent function is the scale factor $R(t)$.
 Here $r {\rm d}\omega =r {\sqrt{{\rm d}\theta ^2+\sin^2\theta {\rm d}\phi^2}}$ represents the angular line element.
 The constant $k$ is the curvature index that can take one of the three possible values $+1, 0$ or $-1$ and $(r, \theta, \phi)$ are the time-independent comoving coordinates.